asset-group/vakt-ble-defender/README.md

 ```

  #### Flash the **Attacker Firmware**:
-In order to launch an attack you can attach a nRF52840 Dongle and flash it as a central deivce.
+In order to launch an attack you can attach a nRF52840 Dongle and flash it as a central device.
 You need to install nrfutil tool to flash the firmware on the board.
-Remember to put the nRF52840 on DFU mode before flashing (reset the USB dongle while it is connected to your PC by pressing the small reset button),then you can run the following commands:
+Remember to put the nRF52840 in DFU mode before flashing (reset the USB dongle while it is connected to your PC by pressing the small reset button), then you can run the following commands:

 ```shell